Conan Week: The Portable Conan

 BENDER: (crying) Waaaaah!

 5. Space Ghost: Coast to Coast – That same year, Conan was also interviewed by a cartoon superhero.
 This episode was especially notable, because it actually premiered as a table read.
-Essentially, they filmed the writers and actors reading and discussing the original script and aired Don't make me blast you with my Spank Ray!it as an episode of the series.
+Essentially, they filmed the writers and actors reading and discussing the original script and aired it as an episode of the series.
 Then, after a rewrite, it was aired as a traditional episode as well.
 (Actually, it was run in both 15- and 30-minute versions.
 The longer version contained much more footage of Space Ghost slowly following an ant.
 This was a weird series.)
 Now, Space Ghost interviews were conducted in a rather bizarre manner.
 One of the writers would wear the costume and interview the celebrity guest.
 They would then write an episode around that interview.
 This generally resulted in guests looking foolish, especially if they were grumpy about being interviewed by a guy in a cape in the first place.
 Conan, unsurprisingly, rolled with it.
 He demanded to know Space Ghost’s origins, and why he called himself a ghost if he wasn’t dead.
 Most of the time, Space Ghost was distracted by an ant, but Conan got in some great lines.

 6. 30 Rock – Right here, this is Conan’s finest half-hour.
 Outside of his own series, this is Conan’s best appearance as himself.
 In “Tracy Does Conan”, Jack Donaghy forces Conan to have Tracy Jordan on his show, in order to make Tracy more acceptable to the public.
 Conan’s not thrilled about this, because the last time he interviewed Tracy, Tracy tried to stab him.
 (This is only a slight exaggeration, if you’ve ever seen the real Tracy Morgan on Late Night.)
 It gets worse when Tracy has a bad reaction to some medication and starts hallucinating.
 It’s an over-the-top farce, and it’s hilarious.
 And Conan makes it even better, with references to his longstanding rivalry with Donaghy and his failed relationship with Liz Lemon. (“Let’s not do this, Elizabeth.”)
 And we even get a scene between Kenneth the Page (Jack McBrayer) and Conan – McBrayer got his start in comedy bits on Late Night.